Unboxed-Software/solana-course/content/token-program.md

 ```

 ### 5. Transfer Tokens

+JC: This would be a great place to do an approval, before the transfer

 Next, lets transfer some of the tokens we just minted using the `spl-token` library's `transfer` function.